by Dale Robinson-

-Update: July 14/2020:We are now able to provide enhanced cover for Coronavirus with some schemes, including if you cannot travle because you have contracted the virus or need to self-isolate.
+Update: July 14/2020:We are now able to provide enhanced cover for Coronavirus with some schemes, including if you cannot travel because you have contracted the virus or need to self-isolate.

-Please see our Travel Insurance for Coronavirus page for more details.
+Please see our Travel Insurance for Coronavirus page for more detail and the latest advice.

 With travel restrictions now gradually easing across the globe and current restrictions being reviewed this month it seems many are becoming hopeful once again of getting a well-deserved holiday this year.